-In the interim, a few other analyses have been published.
-Insua et al. (2014), analyzed core pore-fluid data in the Pacific Ocean and came to roughly similar conclusions.
-Miller (2014) and Miller et al. (2015), using a Monte Carlo method, carried out a form of inversion of the available pore water profiles and drew the contradictory inference that the data were inadequate for any useful quantitative conclusion about the LGM salinity or $\delta^{18}O_w$ .
+came to roughly similar conclusions.
+Miller (2014) and Miller et al. (2015), using a Monte Carlo method, carried out a form of inversion of the available pore water profiles and drew the contradictory inference that the data were inadequate for any useful quantitative conclusion about the LGM salinity or δ^{18} O_w.

-Determining the stratification of the glacial ocean and its physical and dynamical conse- quences is where paleo-physical oceanography meets sedimentology and core chemistry; see Huybers and Wunsch (2010).
+Determining the stratification of the glacial ocean and its physical and dynamical consequences is where paleo-physical oceanography meets sedimentology and core chemistry; see Huybers and Wunsch (2010).
 The purpose of the present note is to carry out a more generic study of the problem of making inferences from one-dimensional time-dependent tracer profiles.
-For maximum simplicity, only chlorinity/salinity data are discussed, with an analysis of $\delta^{18}O_w$ postponed to a second paper.
+For maximum simplicity, only chlorinity/salinity data are discussed, with an analysis of δ^{18} O_w postponed (Wunsch, 2016).
 The question being addressed is whether the chlorinity data alone determine the ocean salt stratification during the LGM?
-The papers already cited can be in-
+The papers already cited can be interpreted as asking whether, given other knowledge of the LGM, the chlorinity data contradict their picture of that time?